THE SECRET BOOK OF JOHN

 The Revelation of the Mysteries Hidden in Silence

 The Secret Book of John is the opening tract of codices II, III & IV from the Nag Hammadi Library discovered in Egypt in 1945.
-It is the only text to appear three and therefore considered to be the most important (no other text appears more than twice).
+It is the only text to appear three times and therefore considered to be the most important (no other text appears more than twice).

 The Secret Book of John tells the story of the devolution of God from perfect Oneness to imprisonment into the material world.